When you are looking for deodorant without palm oil, choose the ones with as few ingredients as possible.

 - Booda Butter Cream Deodorant

 This is a cream deodorant.
 We found this at our natural grocer.
-You can look online for locations in your area or purchase it online from their site.
+Also, you can look online for locations in your area or purchase it online from their site.

 Booda Organics confirmed all of their products are palm oil free.

 This handmade cream deodorant is Non-GMO verified, Cruelty-Free, and Vegan.
 It’s also soy, bee, wax, and gluten free.